What is Financial Hardship?

 A payment arrangement may be made if evidence of a hardship claim, can be supported with appropriate documentation.
 If documentation cannot be delivered to justify the claim, a payment extension may be offered providing the revised due date does not fall into a new billing period.

-A payment arrangement is an agreement between a Comvergence and yourself, where an outstanding balance may be broken into smaller repayments which are more manageable for you.
+A payment arrangement is an agreement between a Comvergence and yourself, where an outstanding balance may be broken into smaller repayments that are more manageable for you.